Sundin/sundin.github.io/_drafts/a-successful-testing-strategy.md

  > *[...]*
  > * *Use [stubbing] for the vast majority of tests*
  > * *Mix and match, typically have one true end-to-end test, and then stub the rest*

-## Guidelines

-In this section I will describe a number of best practices I find useful to keep in mind when writing tests.
-TODO: put in separate post?

-### Ownership and Scope
-The team owning the functionality should also own the entire test stack testing that functionality.
-That means no separate QA/testing role or team within the organization.
-Building software is a team effort and it is crucial that automated tests is considered a first-class citizen of your development process, as opposed to something that is half-heartedly latched on retrospectively after the code has already been written.

-All functionality owned by the team needs to be tested, but also interfaces that are consumed or exposed by services belonging to other teams.

-### Code coverage
-> "100% code coverage tells you nothing, but less than 100% code coverage tells you something." – Unknown Aiming for covering 100% of your code with tests is probably not realistic and perhaps not very useful neither.
-I usually start by just writing two unit tests for each of my functions; one that tests some basic use case for the function and another test that calls the function with empty parameters.
-I tend to think that these two cases covers most of the potential bugs in the function with a minimal time investment in writing tests.

-However, it is usally a good idea to have some kind of code coverage check in your build pipeline.
-I usually find out what the current code coverage ratio is in the project, and then set that value as the minimum threshold in the pipeline.
-The idea here is mainly to make sure that new code that gets written is covered by unit tests, since the code coverage ratio would otherwise go below the threshold.
-Therefore you should strive at continuously increasing this threshold as your coverage ratio grows over time.

-### Other guidelines

-* If you find a bug, write a test that captures it.
-* Always mock time (current date, etc.) to reduce flakiness.
-* New features always covered with unit tests.
-Other tests if needed.
-* All tests should test the minimal possible functionality.
-  To be avoided: huge test that covers many outcomes.
-* Each test should own its data.
-For example, insert/delete Docker database rows.
-* Tests should be non-verbose and only print to the log if something unexpected happened.